zi-xiao-li/Intraseasonal-Planetary-Equatorial-Synoptic-Dynamics-IPESD-model/README.md

 ## Model Setup

 1. **Synoptic-scale heating — governed by the synoptic-scale equatorial weak temperature gradient (SEWTG) equations:**
-   * Defines vertical and horizontal heating profiles for deep convection and shallow clouds.
+   * Defines vertical and horizontal heating profiles for deep convection and stratiform clouds.
    * Heating region is idealized in the Indian Ocean with a width of 5000 km.
-   * Includes first and second baroclinic modes representing deep and shallow convection.
+   * Includes the first and second baroclinic modes representing deep convective and stratiform heating.

 2. **Planetary-scale response — governed by the quasilinear equatorial long-wave (QLELWE) equations:**
    * Driven by EMT and EHT computed from SEWTG solutions.